jdittrich/userNeedResearchBook/text/allURBook.md

 set: Yes or no, marks from A-F, a list of nouns.
 They would be useful if you would want to do statistics, for analysis that allows us to give results like »56.3% agreed strongly on Question X«.
-However, we want to find out about the *why* and *how* of the participant’s work here [^Research  concerned with finding out about »how« and »why« using methods like interviews and observations is also called »qualitative« reserach.
-In contrast,  »quantitative reserach« usually tests hypothesis (like »an orange ›buy‹ button generates more sales that a blue one «) and employs controlled experiments and statistics.
+However, we want to find out about the *why* and *how* of the participant’s work here ^[Research  concerned with finding out about »how« and »why« using methods like interviews and observations is also called »qualitative« research.
+In contrast, »quantitative research« usually tests hypothesis (like »an orange ›buy‹ button generates more sales that a blue one «) and employs controlled experiments and statistics.
 In this book we learn about qualitative methods] .